 When the tank is full and the float is up, the resistance in the tank unit is high.
 The current flowing through the E (empty) coil also flows through the F (full) coil.
 Thus the armature is pulled to the right so that the pointer indicates on the F (full) side of the dial.

-When the tank begins to empty, the float goes down and resistance of the unit drops.
+When the tank begins to empty, the float goes down and the resistance of the unit drops.
 Thus, more of the current flowing through the E coil passes through the tank unit.
-Since less current is flowing through the F coil, its magnetic field is weaker and the armature is pulled to the left so that the pointer indicates towards the E (empty side of the dial).
+Since less current is flowing through the F coil, its magnetic field is weaker and the armature is pulled to the left so that the pointer indicates the E (empty side of the dial).

 The fuel gauge operates only when the ignition switch is turned on.
 The current consumption of the gauge is so low (0.15 amp) as to cause no appreciable drain on the electric system.

 Vibrations in voltage depend supplied to the gauge do not affect their accuracy as their operation depends upon the proportion of electric current flows through the coils of the dash unit, rather than on the actual strength of their magnetic fields.

 The construction of the fuel gauge depends upon the tank.
 For small tanks, the movable contact is actuated directly by the float arm.
 The float may be either single or double.
 For large tanks, the movable contact may be mounted on a vertical axis and driven from the float arm by bevel gears.